sleong1/fetch_following/README.md

 ROS_IP=your.ip
 roslaunch fetch_following fetch_following.launch
 ```
-This will launch the aruco ROS package [subscribed to the robot's RGB camera topic] and our motion package.
+This will launch the aruco ROS package [subscribed to the robot's RGB camera topic] and our motion package. **Note: Aruco is only supported for indigo and kinetic ROS distributions**

 # Fast Travel
 1. [Installations](https://github.com/sleong1/fetch_following#installations)